jspolsky/branchController2/README.md

 * the color temperature you want applied to all output, as a six digit hex RGB value
 * the overall brightness of the LEDs, on a scale from 0 (off) to 255 (full).
 This can also be adjusted with an IR remote
+* whether to use a static IP address

 See http://fastled.io/docs/3.1/group___color_enums.html for options for color correction and color temperature.